LiveLike/livelike-docs/docs/Platform/quests/complete-quests-guide-cms-sdk.md

 Quest Tasks: Individual tasks within a quest.
 Tasks can be completed in any order, but progress toward the overall Quest goal is tracked.

-#### Benefits:

-Gamify the user experience
-Track progress in real time for users and integrators Encourage multi-step interactions to achieve goals

-#### Use Cases:
+### Why use quests?

+Quests give the end user a more gamified experience.
+They have to do multiple things in order to accomplish a single goal.
+During the quests, the user and integrators are able to see the progress of the quest.
+This progress allows the user to see how much is left in order for them to complete the quest.

+Quests can be used to build things like:

-New user onboarding checklists
+* New user on-boarding checklists
-Product or feature tours
+* Product and feature tours
-One-time promotional campaigns
+* One-time promotional campaigns

-#### Creating Quests in CMS  - [How to create a Quest in CMS](https://docs.livelike.com/docs/how-to-create-a-quest-in-cms#/)
+### Creating Quests in CMS  - [How to create a Quest in CMS](https://docs.livelike.com/docs/how-to-create-a-quest-in-cms#/)

 ## Save Quests as Drafts

-Feature Context:
+#### Feature Context:

 You can save your quest as a draft before publishing to prevent unfinished quests from being visible to users and to allow iterative creation.

 #### How to Save as Draft